Last Updated on March 29, 2023 by Mark Ferguson

 After two more years here are what the numbers look like:

-- Sales price $340,000
+- Sales price: $340,000

-- Selling costs $25,000
+- Selling costs: $25,000

-- Repairs $5,000
+- Repairs: $5,000

-- Loan payoff $188,000
+- Loan payoff: $188,000

-- Total cash $122,000
+- Total cash: $122,000

-For the next house you buy you will have an even bigger down payment, you will be able to buy a more expensive home and make even more money on the next sale.
+For the next house, you buy you will have an even bigger down payment, you will be able to buy a more expensive home and make even more money on the next sale.
 This process can continue to be repeated over and over until you buy your dream home.

 Buying houses this way will build wealth and help you buy your dream home.
-The tax advantages of an owner occupied buyer in the United States are a huge advantage, but I don’t use this strategy.
+The tax advantages of an owner-occupied buyer in the United States are a huge advantage, but I don’t use this strategy.
 I try to buy my personal houses below market value, but I don’t move every two years and I don’t spend all my money on a personal house.
-I like to save money and invest it into rental properties that provide long-term cash flow.
+I like to save money and invest it in rental properties that provide long-term cash flow.
 There are also some dangers like the prices could decrease instead of increase, but that is a risk whenever you buy a home or invest in anything.
 I also think it is very hard to save money if you buy the most expensive house you can qualify for.
 If your main goal is to buy your dream home and you are not as worried about saving and investing, this can be a great strategy to build wealth.